Bankers Professional Liability (BPL) Insurance Definition & Meaning

 In the financial industry, one of the most common policies is the bankers professional liability insurance.
 Read on to learn more, including how it works, what it covers, and an example.

 Table of Contents

-- BPL is a banking insurance solution that protects people working for financial institutions.
-It covers instances of wrongdoing, errors, omissions, and mistakes.
+- BPL is a banking insurance solution that protects people working in the financial industry.
+It covers losses incurred as a result of wrongdoing, errors, omissions, and mistakes.